MethodsAndPractices/vsteam/.docs/Update-VSTeamPool.md

 ### -Name

-Name of the pool to create.
+Name of the pool to update.

 ```yaml
 Type: string